ychulovskyy/wix-ui/packages/wix-ui-core/src/components/image/image.md

 ```
 When an alt attribute is not present on an image, some screen readers may announce the image's file name instead.
 This can be a confusing experience if the file name isn't representative of the image's contents.

+A disclaimer about title:

+The title attribute is not an acceptable substitute for an alt attribute.
+Avoid duplicating the alt attribute's value in a title attribute declared on the same image.
+Doing so may cause some screen readers to announce the description twice, creating a confusing experience.

 ## Behavior

 #### Resize Modes